nimig04/vibe-proj/README.md

 - The **face tunnel** is risky but can provide shortcuts
 - **Listen for audio cues** - different sounds for different actions
 - Each **restart generates new obstacles** - adapt your strategy!

+## ⚠️ WARNING

+**LOSING THE GAME WILL AUTO-DRAFT AN EMAIL TO JEFFREY JENKINS REPORTING YOUR FAILURE!**

+This is a humorous feature that opens your default email client with a pre-written "performance report" if you exceed 20 strokes.
+The email won't send automatically, but your draft folder will contain evidence of your mini-golf inadequacy.
+Play responsibly! 😄

 ---